 For purposes of this section, "concurrent" is defined as students simultaneously enrolled in Job Corps and enrolled in a local HSD or HSE-preparation program.
-Centers are encouraged to develop concurrent HSD/HSE and/or program opportunities through local or public educational agencies, private educational agencies, or online/virtual learning programs, whenever such entities provide education and training substantially equivalent in cost and quality to that which the center could provide, and meet all the requirements of Section 3.2 R5.
+Centers are encouraged to develop concurrent HSD/HSE and/or program opportunities through local or public educational agencies, private educational agencies, or online/virtual learning programs, whenever such entities provide education and training substantially equivalent in cost and quality to that which the center could provide.

-In the instance of local or public educational agencies, such as a public high school, where the Center does not provide payment or other valuable consideration to the local or public educational agency, it is anticipated that the Center operator will enter into a Memorandum of Understanding with such agency.
-In the instance of a private educational agency or online/virtual learning programs, where payment or other valuable consideration is being provided, it is anticipated that the Center operator will be entering into a contract with such entity, and such entity will be a subcontractor under the Center's operations contract.
-The

-Center operator will ensure that it provides for the appropriate type of agreement (MOU or contract).

-Centers pursuing concurrent HSD/HSE arrangements will submit the MOU and/or contract, as applicable, and the HSD and/or HSE provider's test integrity procedures to the Regional Director for an HSD Package Completeness Check and endorsement to submit to the National Office for a Comprehensive HSD Program Review and approval.
-Once the National Office approves the HSD package, the Regional Office will alert centers on formalizing the concurrent HSD/HSE arrangements by a Memorandum of Understanding (MOU) or contract, as appropriate.

-At a minimum, HSD/HSE MOUs and/or contracts must include:
+Concurrent HSD/HSE arrangements must be approved by the Regional Director and formalized by a Memorandum of Understanding (MOU) or contract.
+Centers will submit to the Regional Director the MOU or contract and the HSD or HSE provider's test integrity procedures.
+At a minimum, HSD/HSE MOUs or contracts must include:

 - a.
-Job Corps program eligibility of all participants as a mandatory pre-requisite - b.
-Name and physical location/s of the provider and the registered location of the HSD/HSE program provider - c.
-Detailed description of the roles and responsibilities of the HSD/HSE provider and the center to ensure that students receive the full services of the Job Corps program - d.
-Detailed description of how services will be delivered and coordinated throughout the student's Career Development Period (CDP) - e.
-Detailed plan for executing center monthly reporting protocol on cheating incidents and data irregularities that may flag staff or student misconduct - f.
-Requirements for submitting related HSD/HSE program integrity center standard operating procedures (SOPs) (see Exhibit 5-1.c and t) - g.
-Detail methods for determining student enrollment, progress, and completion in the concurrent HSD/HSE program - h.
-The specific authorized body/school, certifying attainment of the HSD or HSE certificate - i.
-Documented evidence of meeting required minimum HSD program of study (see Appendix 306) - j.
-Detailed plan for ongoing program quality monitoring (see Appendix 302) - k.
-All associated costs to the center - l.
-Nondiscrimination clauses and commitments to adhere to all applicable state and federal laws with regard to students with disabilities (e.g., IDEA, Section 504 of the Rehabilitation Act, ADA, etc.)
+Job Corps program eligibility of all participants - b.
+Name and location of the HSD/HSE program provider - c.
+Description of how services will be delivered and coordinated throughout the student's Career Development Period (CDP) - d.
+Requirement for reporting to the center by month-end cheating incidents and data irregularities that may flag staff or student misconduct - e.
+Requirements for submitting internal standard operating procedures (SOPs) for HSD/HSE program integrity - f.
+Methods for determining student enrollment, progress, and completion in the concurrent HSD/HSE program

-m.
-In the case of a subcontract, flowed down clauses as prescribed in the Federal Acquisition Regulation and the Department of Labor's Acquisition Regulation
+- g.
+Authorized body certifying attainment of the HSD or HSE certificate - h.
+Accreditation board(s) or agency(ies) - i.
+All associated costs to the center - Nondiscrimination clauses and commitments to adhere to all applicable state and federal laws with regard to students with disabilities (e.g., IDEA, Section 504 of the Rehabilitation Act, ADA, etc.)

 Every effort should be made to reduce class size in approved HSD/HSE programs.
-However, concurrent arrangements must ensure that both programs are not paying for the same services provided to Job Corps students.
-For example, if the Center operator contract was premised on the operator providing the HSD/HSE program, then the operating budgets/staffing must be adjusted to account for the services being provided by a concurrent enrollment institution.
+However, concurrent arrangements must ensure that both programs are not paying for the same services.
+Center operating budgets/staffing must be adjusted to account for services provided by other concurrent enrollment institutions.